Updated on August 22, 2022

 The separate property of each and the division of marital property received by each

-The ultimate goal of your collaborative divorce is to resolve each of the terms of divorce outside of the need for the court’s intervention.
+The ultimate goal of your collaborative divorce is to resolve each of the terms of divorce listed above without the need for the court’s intervention.
+An experienced Killeen divorce attorney can help you negotiate with your ex and find mutually agreeable terms.
+Contact a lawyer today to discuss the terms that apply to your case.

 The Collaborative Divorce Process

 It is important to note that a collaborative divorce is in no way an abbreviated divorce process when it comes to hammering out mutually acceptable terms.
-Both sides will be required to provide each other with every manner of documentation necessary to sort the matters before them out.
-Generally, this means financial documentation such as the following:
+Both sides will be required to provide each other with every manner of documentation necessary to sort out the matters before them.

 Past and current tax filings